heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-create-windows-app-installer-using-inno-setup.md

 ---
 layout: post
 title: Create a Windows app installer using Inno Setup
-description: Inno Setup is the best FREE alternative, non-MSI and script-driven installation system software for creating Windows app installer that is easy-to-use, rich of features and open source.
+description: Inno Setup is the best FREE open source alternative, non-MSI and script-driven installation system software for creating Windows app installer that surpasses many commercial installers in feature set and stability.
 keywords: inno setup, windows installer, creating windows app installer
 tags: [Inno Setup, Pascal]
 comments: true
 ---

-I have tried few other FREE installation software, and I found that [Inno Setup](http://www.jrsoftware.org/isinfo.php) is the best alternative, non-MSI and **script-driven** installation system software for creating Windows app installer as it's easy to use, rich of features, free for commercial use and also [open source](https://github.com/jrsoftware/issrc).
+I have tried few other FREE installation software, and I found that [Inno Setup](http://www.jrsoftware.org/isinfo.php) is the best FREE [open source](https://github.com/jrsoftware/issrc) alternative, non-MSI and script-driven installation system software for creating Windows app installer that surpasses many commercial installers in feature set and stability.
 In this post I would like to share the Inno Setup script that I have been using for creating one of my applications installer.

-You can download and install Inno Setup from [here](http://www.jrsoftware.org/isdl.php).
+To get started, you can download and install Inno Setup from [here](http://www.jrsoftware.org/isdl.php).
 Unicode version is recommended.
 If you need a better intuitive GUI software, you can download and install [**Inno Script Studio**](https://www.kymoto.org/products/inno-script-studio) software.
 If you use [VS Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) editor to edit Inno Setup scripts, you can install Inno Setup extension for the script syntax highlighting; [Inno Setup for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=idleberg.innosetup) or [Inno Setup for Atom](https://atom.io/packages/language-innosetup).

 **Compile Inno Setup scripts using Inno Setup Compiler in your automated build system**